FortiGate

 2. If CPU usage is high in a user space use, run 'diag sys top 1 45' in the CLI to find CPU usage per process instance.

-3. If CPU is high in a kernel space, run the CPU profiler to identify the function being called the most:
+1. If the CPU is high in a kernel space, run the CPU profiler to identify the function being called the most:

-diag sys profile cpumask X<- Where X is the CPU core with the highest CPU usage in the system space.
+diagnose sys profile cpumask X <----- Where X is the CPU core with the highest CPU usage in the system space.

 Average NPU sessions: 0 sessions in last 1 minute, 0 sessions in last 10 minutes, 0 sessions in last 30 minutes